orm011/orm011.github.io/_posts/2024-07-17-combined-images-and-text.md

 ### Extensions
 I develop related ideas more deeply in SeeSaw {% cite seesaw %}, a system that reduces the amount of feedback users need to provide in order to improve their image search results.
 SeeSaw tackles this problem by leveraging different kinds of image representation and semi-supervised learning techniques, some show up as loss function modifications like the one above.

-The experiments with text based and image based results also suggest text representations may be a better intermediate form than pure examples for search.
+The experiments with text based and image based results also suggest text representations may be a better intermediate form than pure examples for some kinds of searches.
 Hence, now that GPT4V can easily generate captions for images, we may be able to use these as intermdiate search representations without requiring extra human input.

-Beyond single lookup searches and simple binary feedback, it would be great to be able to provide a variety of positive or negative verbal feedback on results, explaining why something is or is not a good result, and improve results that way.
+Beyond single lookup searches and simple binary feedback, it would be great to be able to provide a variety of verbal feedback on results, explaining why something is or is not a good result, and improve results that way.
 Current Visual Language models like GPT4V let you ask questions about input images, but retrieval over your own database of images is not yet an option.